matthewpersico/matthewpersico.github.io/Perl/response-to-13-reasons.md

 article; it's simply the most similar language I know to be able compare to and contrast against.

-* Quite a bit of the discussion about language and parts of speech will be the words of Damian Conway, pretty much verbatim.
+* Quite a bit of the discussion about language and parts of speech in the section on sigils will be the words of Damian Conway, pretty much verbatim.
 Damian was kind enough to review this before publishing and provided significant corrections and expansions to the topic.
 I'll be happy to give him his credit where it is due.

 ## Weird variable access